NSF-COMPASS-Center/HAVEN/README.md

 3. Setup the `wandb` library by completing [Step 1 in the Quickstart](https://wandb.ai/quickstart?utm_source=app-resource-center&utm_medium=app&utm_term=quickstart).
     - Note: Do not forget to log in to Weights and Biases (`wandb login`) in the server where you intend to execute the experiment.
 ---
+## Getting Started
+1. Decide which of the [Pipelines](#pipelines) to use
+   2. If your data requires pre-processing, review the [Data preprocessor script](#scripts) instead (this might require some modification)
+3. Within /input/config-files, locate the directory that matches the previous step and create a subdirectory as necessary
+4. Create a config file for your experiment (optional: copy/paste from existing config file)
+5. Modify parameters based on these [instructions](#config-file-parameters)
+6. When done, try to [run](#usage)

+---
 ## Usage
 ```shell
 python src/run.py -c <path-to-config-file>